tensorflow/tensorflow/tensorflow/contrib/bigtable/README.md

 associated with a fixed set of columns.
 Scanning is the most efficient way to retrieve data from Cloud Bigtable and is thus a very common API for high performance data pipelines.
-To construct a scanning `tf.data.Dataset` from a `BigTable` object, call one of the following methods:
+To construct a scanning `tf.data.Dataset` from a `BigtableTable` object, call one of the following methods:

  - `table.scan_prefix(prefix, ...)`
  - `table.scan_range(start, end, ...)`